bitkarrot/laiseebot/README.md

 2) [Infrastructure] Supabase -
     * Write a Module - db access for records, use curl methods as current library is incomplete
-    * Data to Store: Name, Username, LN Address, LNBits url, Email Address Forwarder (optional)
+    * Data to Store: TG Username, LN Address, LNBits url, Email Address (tied to auth on supabase), optional avatar, optional website

 3) [FrontEnd] Telegram: Stitch above together with Telegram bot menu and methods